MaskingTechnology/comify/docs/README.md

 ### Services

 Jitar provides [multiple services](https://docs.jitar.dev/fundamentals/runtime-services.html) to deploy applications with different strategies.
-Currently, we have a configurations for running the application as a monolith and as microservices.
+Currently, we have configurations for running the application as a monolith and as microservices.
 The configuration files can de found in the `services` folder in the project root.

 The `standalone.json` configuration file configures the monolithic deployment.
 All other files configure the microservice setup.